cdellacqua/signals.js/README.md

 ```

 A nice feature of `Signal<T>` is that it deduplicates subscribers,
-that is you can't accidentally subscribe the same function more than
+that is you can't accidentally add the same function more than
-once (just like the DOM addEventListener method):
+once to the same signal (just like the DOM addEventListener method):
 ```ts
 import {makeSignal} from '@cdellacqua/signals';
 const signal$ = makeSignal<number>();